mohmehdi/mohmehdi.github.io/_projects/Automata.md

 ### Why automatas
 [wiki] Automata play a major role in the theory of computation, compiler construction, artificial intelligence, parsing and formal verification.

-Due to their wide range of applications, learning automatas is important, so I decided to make them into a puzzle game to make learning them more enjoyable.
-Despite being a prototype, the game's main functionality is there and can be used as a teaching tool.
+Since automata have a wide range of applications, I decided to make them into a puzzle game so that learning them would be more fun.
+Despite being a prototype, the game's main functionality is present and can be used as a teaching tool.

 an example of a machine accepting inputs with even number of 1's
 ![gif](/images/Projects/automata.gif)